 - Looking to give an assignment or assessment during a specific time period?
 No problem.
 On Edulastic, you can manually open, close, and pause a learning task at the times of your choosing.
 This assessment management tool helpful when students are taking quizzes and tests from home because it increases test security and gives you more control over the testing environment.
 Learn more about managing your assessments here.

 - Use Present Mode to anonymize names and responses on the Live Class Board so that, as a group, the class can go over the questions and answers on an assessment.

 In conjunction with Google Classroom, a teacher can assign an assessment, discuss with students, and then, using Google Hangouts/Meet can share the live dashboard in Present Mode to analyze the class results with students– all in a virtual learning environment.

-Student feedback is critical to support continued learning and growth.
-The sooner students can receive feedback the better – this is because the information is fresh in their minds.
+- Student feedback is critical to support continued learning and growth.
+The sooner students can receive feedback the better because the information is fresh in their minds.
 In addition to getting instant results from automatically graded questions on Edulastic, teachers can also provide their comments on individual questions or the entire assessment.

 Edulastic makes it easy for you to give your entire class and/or individual students feedback.
 This is especially helpful when teaching at a distance when in-class feedback is not possible.
 Learn more about how to give feedback on Edulastic here.

-With these twelve tools, you’ll be able to provide engaging distance learning assessments or assignments to your students and monitor their progress.
+With these tools and resources, you’ll be able to provide engaging distance learning assessments or assignments to your students and monitor their progress.
 If you are looking for more ways to engage with students through online learning with Edulastic, we encourage you to check out our online courses, visit our teacher training hub, and connect with other Educators in our Edulastic Community Group.
 If you are new to Edulastic and ready to get started, sign up for your free account today.